← back to manual

 /skill show NAME Full description + path for a skill

-/skill install [--user] <url> [name] Install a skill from git or .zip URL
+/skill install [--user] <name-or-url> [name] Install a skill — bare slug → marketplace lookup, otherwise git or .zip URL

 /<skill-name> [args] Invoke an installed skill directly